 When you are treating the body for osteoarthritis pain, do not neglect the power of your mind.
 The mind is critical in determining how you feel pain and respond to illness.
 Controlling stress through relaxation practices can give a sense of control and well-being that makes it simpler to handle pain and may also relieve anxiety, depression and sleeping troubles.

-A physician might possibly recommend occupational therapy for someone with osteoarthritis.
+A physician might recommend occupational therapy for someone with osteoarthritis.
 Occupational therapists can help with body mechanics (discovering how to move the body in ways that do not escalate pain), joint protection practices and adapting daily activities to preserve energy.

 Live Well at Home serving Roseville and the surrounding area, can assist seniors with arthritis pain and help your aging loved one remain independent and in control of his or her own life.
 Live Well at Home understands the needs of those with arthritis and provides a wide array of in-home care solutions based on each individual’s needs.
 Contact Live Well at Home online or call us at 916-459-3220 for additional information on our home care Roseville, CA services and to get a partner in care who can provide support when a helping hand is needed.